 What does a sports management degree qualify you to do?

 Sports management degrees have been applied across the industry.
-Utilizing the degree comes down to finding out what skills are in demand, what interests you the most and talking with people who know about that career.
-School counselors at prospective colleges will help you select the best path and conducting informational interviews with people already in the field are especially useful.
-Keep in mind that most degrees allow you to choose an emphasis whether it is operations, marketing, administration or health and medicine.
-Below are some notable positions which can be obtained by combining a sports management degree with the right experiences.
-But the list goes on-and-on.
+Utilizing the degree comes down to finding out what skills are in demand, what interests you the most, and talking with people who know about that career.
+School counselors at prospective colleges will help you select the best path, and conducting informational interviews with people already in the field is especially useful.
+Keep in mind that most degrees allow you to choose an emphasis whether it is operations, marketing, administration, or health and medicine.
+Below are some notable positions which can be obtained by combining a sports management degree with the right experiences,but the list goes on and on.

-How can you best translate your degree into a successful career?
+How can you best translate your sports management degree into a successful career?

-The sports management degree is one piece of the puzzle.
-But, like in any other industry, real world experiences make the puzzle complete.
-While in school search high-and-low for internships, paid or otherwise.
-No one likes working for free but an unpaid internship in college will give you an edge when applying for jobs after graduation.
+The sports management degree is one piece of the puzzle, but, like in any other industry, real world experiences make the puzzle complete.
+While in school, search for internships, paid or otherwise.
+No one likes working for free, but an unpaid internship in college will give you an edge when applying for jobs after graduation.
 Remind yourself of your long-term goals.
 Those experiences will also show you what sports business careers you are not interested in.
-And the people you meet through these internships will be the foundation for a professional network that you’ll develop throughout your career.
+The people you meet through these internships will be the foundation for a professional network that you’ll develop throughout your career.

 Where should you go from here?

-The North American Society for Sport Management has a consolidated list of colleges and universities offering Bachelor’s, Master’s and Doctoral sports management degrees.
+The North American Society for Sports Management has a consolidated list of colleges and universities offering Bachelor’s, Master’s, and Doctoral sports management degrees.
 The links within it will take you to the sports management websites for the individual schools.
 Read background information, detailed curriculum and use contact information to learn more about each program.
-U.S. News & World Report is a well respected organization in education research and you should take its school rankings into account.
-Once you narrow down your list of potential schools make sure it has Advance Collegiate Schools of Business (AACSB) accreditation.
+U.S. News & World Report is a well-respected organization in education research and you should take its school rankings into account.
+Once you narrow down your list of potential schools make sure it has Advanced Collegiate Schools of Business accreditation.
 AACSB recognition legitimizes the degree you seek.